 The Pulmonary Fibrosis Research group at the University of Michigan utilizes bench-to-bedside approaches to better understand the diagnosis, pathogenesis and treatment of lung fibrosis.
 Although most of this work focuses on parenchymal fibrosis, exemplified by idiopathic pulmonary fibrosis (IPF) and collagen vascular disease-associated lung fibrosis, substantial overlap exists with airway fibrosis, as exemplified by lung transplant-associated bronchiolitis obliterans.
 Ours is a highly collaborative and interactive group.
 Abundant opportunities for training in both laboratory and patient-oriented research are available.

 Clinical areas of expertise involve multi-disciplinary diagnosis of IPF using state of the art imaging, pathology and physiology measurements, classification and differentiation of IPF from other interstitial lung diseases, natural history of IPF progression and identification of biomarkers for disease progression.
 The University of Michigan Division of Pulmonary and Critical Care Medicine houses a Destination Program to evaluate such disorders.
 This includes a multidisciplinary group of clinicians to provide expedited, state of the art evaluations and provide therapeutic options for patients with fibrosing pulmonary disorders.
 The University of Michigan is a leader in clinical trials exploring new therapies for IPF patients and an integral part of the IPFnet clinical trial consortium which has actively recruited and participated in writing committees for multiple, sentinel studies, including Ace-IPF (warfarin as therapy), STEP-IPF (sildenafil as therapy) and PANTHER-IPF.
-Currently PANTHER-IPF is ongoing and testing placebo versus N-acetylcysteine as therapy for IPF.

 Basic Science Research Interests